By Paul Fitzgerald and Elizabeth Gould

 Copyright © 2017 Fitzgerald & Gould All rights reserved

 Paul Fitzgerald and Elizabeth Gould are the authors of Invisible History: Afghanistan’s Untold Story, Crossing Zero The AfPak War at the Turning Point of American Empire and The Voice.
 Visit their websites at invisiblehistory and grailwerk.

-Posted by Paul Fitzgerald on April 18, 2017, With 3016 Reads Filed under Of Interest.
+Posted by Paul Fitzgerald on April 18, 2017, With 3097 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.